 IoT for healthcare

-Medical assets such as supplies and medicine can be tracked by an IoT cloud platform.
-Vital medical equipment can be kept in top condition with predictive maintenance.
-Sensors can be used to monitor a patient’s room temperature or how often the patient moves in bed.
+For example, medical assets such as supplies and medicine can be tracked by an IoT cloud platform, vital medical equipment can be kept in top condition with predictive maintenance and sensors can be used to monitor how often a patient moves in bed.

-Some patients receive care outside of a hospital setting through wearable sensors that track heart rate, blood pressure, and more.
-When there’s a problem, their doctor is alerted, and treatment can be scheduled.
+Some patients receive care outside of a hospital setting through wearable sensors that track heart rate, blood pressure and more.
+When there’s a concern, their doctor is alerted and treatment can be scheduled.

 - AT&T’s IoT connectivity helping divers in shark-infested waters (TechRepublic)